By Hank Hanegraaff

 Scripture describes God as jealous and jealousy, as sin.
 The second commandment explicitly says that God is a jealous God (Exodus 20:4–5; cf. 34:14); yet in Galatians Paul condemned jealousy in the same breath as idolatry (Galatians 5:19–20).
 How can this be?

 First, there is such a thing as sanctified jealousy.
 As such, jealousy is the proper response of a husband or wife whose trust has been violated through infidelity.
 Indeed, when an exclusive covenant relationship is dishonored, sanctified jealousy is the passionate zeal that fights to restore that holy union.
-The jealousy of God for his holy name and for the exclusive worship of his people as such is sanctified.
+The jealousy of God for His holy name and for the exclusive worship of His people as such is sanctified.

-Finally, as God personifies sanctified jealousy, so those who reflect his character must be zealous for the things of God.
-The Bible is replete with heroes such as Elijah (1 Kings 19:10, 14), David (Psalm 69:9), and Paul (2 Corinthians 11:2) whose jealousy for God’s glory motivated self-sacrifice and radical reform.
-The quintessential example, however, is found in the incarnate Christ who exercised the epitome of sanctified jealousy by overturning the tables of the moneychangers in the temple––a symbolic gesture condemning the Jewish leaders of his day for dishonoring God through their contemptible religiosity (Matthew 21:12–13; John 2:17; cf. Jeremiah 7:9–15).
+Finally, as God personifies sanctified jealousy, so those who reflect His character must be zealous for the things of God.
+The Bible is replete with heroes such as Elijah (1 Kings 19:10, 14), David (Psalm 69:9), and Paul (2 Corinthians 11:2), whose jealousy for God’s glory motivated self-sacrifice and radical reform.
+The quintessential example, however, is found in the incarnate Christ who exercised the epitome of sanctified jealousy by overturning the tables of the moneychangers in the temple—a symbolic gesture condemning the Jewish leaders of His day for dishonoring God through their contemptible religiosity (Matthew 21:12–13; John 2:17; cf. Jeremiah 7:9–15).

 2 Corinthians 11:2 NKJV